How Much Will Medicare Cost In 2025?

 $0 for hospice care.

-You may need to pay a co-payment of no more than $5 for each prescription drug and other similar products for pain relief and symptom control while you're at home.
+You may be required to pay a co-payment of no more than $5 for each prescription drug and similar products for pain relief and symptom control while at home.
 In the rare case your drug isn’t covered by the hospice benefit, your hospice provider should contact your Medicare drug plan to see if it's covered under your Part D (Medicare Prescription Drug Coverage).

-Medicare doesn't cover room and board when you get hospice care in your home or another facility where you live (like a nursing home).
+Medicare doesn't cover room and board when you receive hospice care in your home or another facility where you live (such as a nursing home).

 IN-PATIENT HOSPITAL STAY

 $1,632 deductible for each benefit period.
-If you have Original Medicare or a Medicare Advantage plan you can expect to pay this.
+If you have Original Medicare or a Medicare Advantage plan, you can expect to pay this amount.
 However, this deductible is covered by most Medicare Supplement plans.

 Days 1–60: $0 co-insurance for each benefit period.